47degrees/arrow-slides/processed-slides/arrow-meta.md

 **Synthetic Resolution**

-Normally in gradle plugins, there's a need to create synthetic descriptors for IDE to recognize.
+The PSI element tree is immutable in CLI.

+Applying transformations in IDEA which can only be done by creating a copy of the tree - **a synthetic representation of the code the user did not write.**

+Creating compiler descriptors for IDE to recognize is the responsibility of the person writing the compiler plugin.

 However, Arrow-meta automatically manages synthetic resolution for you so you don't have to.

 ---